mercadopago/devsite-docs/guides/integration-api/create-payment-intent.en.md

 #  Start processing your payments

-To start processing your payments, follow these steps:
+To start processing your payments with POS, follow the steps below.

 ## Get the list of your available devices

 Before creating a payment intent, you must obtain the list of Point devices associated with your account.
-You can do it in the following way:
+You can do it through the following call:

 ``` curl
 curl --location --request GET 'https://api.mercadopago.com/point/integration-api/devices?offset=0&limit=50' \